jimmygchen/eth-diagrams/README.md

 # Ethereum Design Diagrams

-This repository contains the source for diagrams from my published posts: https://hackmd.io/@jimmygchen.
+This repository contains the source code for diagrams from my published posts: https://hackmd.io/@jimmygchen.

 Tools used:
 - [Excalidraw](https://excalidraw.com/)